 Attribute filters

-Attribute filters are used to refine and focus your View by narrowing down the data to only the most relevant events, cases, or attributes.
-Applying attribute filters allows you to zoom in on specific parts of your data.
+You use attribute filters to refine and focus your View by narrowing down the data to only the most relevant events, cases, or attributes.
+Applying attribute filters lets you zoom in on specific parts of your data.
 For example, you can filter by:

-By filtering out unnecessary data, your View then only loads and computes what’s needed.
-This results in faster queries, especially with large datasets.
+By filtering out unnecessary data, your View only loads and computes what’s needed.
+This results in faster queries, especially for large data sets.

-When creating and editing a Studio View, you can enable attribute filters by clicking Settings and selecting Attribute filter:
+When creating and editing a Studio View, enable attribute filters by clicking Settings and selecting Attribute filter:

 For example, filtering on an activity case key: